softchris/softchris2.github.io/_posts/2015-06-02-angular-browserify.md

 			<script src="bundle.js"></script>
 		</body>
 	</html>
-Th thing worth noting here is the reference to bundle.js.
+The thing worth noting here is the reference to bundle.js.
 A file we havn't created yet as we havn't run browserify yet.

 user/index.js